joseimedio/Disaster-Response-Project/README.md

 This implies a clear underrepresentation of some categories.
 And thus, a poor classification of new messages related to those categories.

 One possible solution would be completing the training set with more examples of these categories.
-Anothe one would be merging similar categories.
+Another one would be merging those with similar categories that present higher frequencies.

 ### About: